 Settling cases too quickly can result in compensation that does not cover all of your losses.
 To maximize your financial recovery, we must have evidence to demonstrate the severity of injuries and how they will continue to impact your child for the rest of his or her life.
 Medical expert evaluation and opinions are critical to proving the extent of your child’s injuries.

 Depending on the particular facts and circumstances of your case, recoverable compensation may include:

 Medical expenses and future medical costs.
 Medical expenses can be significant for cerebral palsy and other permanent injuries that require lifelong medical care.

 Lost future earning potential if your child’s injuries limit his or her physical and mental ability to work.

 Physical therapy costs

 If your child has cerebral palsy or other childbirth injuries, the personal injury attorneys at the Robinette Legal Group, PLLC, can help.
 We provide free consultations to discuss your case and explore all of your legal recovery options.
 We know that watching your injured child struggle is difficult, and we will work to hold the responsible parties accountable.

 Medical professionals are held to a high standard of care, and when inadequate medical care results in your child’s injuries, you should be compensated.
 We handle most of our personal injury cases on a contingency fee basis, which means you will not pay for our legal services until you have been compensated for your losses.
+Our birth injury attorneys are based in Morgantown, but serve all of West Virginia.
 Call our office at (304) 594-1800 or visit our contact page to schedule a no-obligation consultation with one of our personal injury attorneys.